Dax0s/vu/README.md

 2. Open the zip file
 3. Unzip **only** the `tasm` folder (we don't need the MACOS folder) from tasm.zip into `<directory>/Programs` (directory is the folder which you created for DOSBox)

-The directory structure should be something like this:
+Make sure, that the directory structure is like this:

 `8086/Programs/tasm/<tasm-files>`

+And not like this:

+`8086/Programs/tasm/tasm/<tasm-files>`

 That's it:D